craigkraft/craigkraft.github.io/_posts/2021-03-14-Pi-Day-on-the-Trail.md

 ---
 layout: post
-title: Pi Day on The Trail
+title: Pi Day on the Trail
 ---

-# Pi Day on The Trail: Mica Mountain vs. Skinners
+## Pi Day on The Trail: Mica Mountain vs. Skinners

 This is a review of the "Skinners" minimalist shoe / outdoor slipper tested in a desert environment.